avicse001/React-App-for-login-SignUp/README.md

 npm run build
 ```

-This will generate optimized static files in the `build/` folder.
+This generates optimized static files in the `build/` folder.

 ---

 ## 📂 Project Structure
 ```
 src/
-  components/    # Form inputs, password input, UI elements pages/         # Signup and Login pages utils/         # Validation functions
-  App.js         # Router and app shell
-  index.js       # Entry point
+  components/    # Reusable UI components (FormInput, PasswordInput, etc.) pages/         # Signup and Login pages utils/         # Validation functions styles/        # Global CSS (glassmorphism design) App.js         # Router and app shell index.js       # Entry point
 ```

 ---

+## 📌 Notes
+- This project is **frontend-only** and uses local storage for simplicity.
+- For real-world apps, integrate with a **backend** (Node.js, Firebase, etc.) and store hashed passwords securely.

+---

-That’s it!
-Now you can run the project locally and test the signup → login flow.
+✅ That’s it!
+You can now run the project locally or view the deployed demo.